Skip to Content

 Racial Discrimination

-Racial Discrimination Attorney in New York City
+Racial Discrimination Lawyer in New York City

 Under both state and federal laws, racial discrimination in the workplace is illegal.
 Racial discrimination can appear in obvious forms and more subtle ways.
 If you face racial discrimination at work, you have rights.
 Our racial discrimination lawyers in New York City stand ready to protect those rights.

-Don’t wait to address your legal needs—connect with a skilled racial discrimination lawyer in New York.
+Don’t wait to address your legal needs—connect with a racial discrimination lawyer in New York.
 Call (212) 295-5828 or get in touch with us to book your consultation.

 Forms of Racial Discrimination in the Workplace